 No Bad Choice In The Long Run

 The choice between investing in real estate or stocks is like choosing between eating a chocolate cake or a hot fudge sundae.
-Both are good provided that you don’t go overboard.
+Both are good provided that you don’t eat too much.

 Whatever you do, don’t own nothing.
 Inflation will rob you of your financial happiness when you are older and less willing or able to work.
 Own assets that rise with inflation such as stocks and real estate.
-There is no reason why you can’t invest in both.
+Build your passive income portfolio.
+There is no reason why you can’t invest in both real estate and stocks.

 Wealth Building Suggestions

-Look into real estate opportunities.
+Invest in real estate.
 If you don’t have the downpayment to buy a property or don’t want to tie up your liquidity in physical real estate, take a look at Fundrise, one of the largest real estate crowdsourcing companies today.

 Real estate crowdsourcing also allows you to be more flexible in your real estate investments by investing beyond just where you live for the best returns possible.
 For example, cap rates are around 3% in San Francisco, but over 10% in the Midwest and South if you’re looking for strictly investing income returns.